openshift/enhancements/enhancements/ingress/haproxy-reload-interval.md

 ### Implementation Details / Notes / Constraints

-To expose the `ReloadInterval` in HAProxy, the environment variable `RELOAD_INTERVAL` will be added to the environment in [desiredRouterDeployment](https://github.com/openshift/cluster-ingress-operator/blob/master/pkg/operator/controller/ingress/deployment.go).
+To expose the `ReloadInterval` in HAProxy, the environment variable `RELOAD_INTERVAL` will be added to the environment in [desiredRouterDeployment](https://github.com/openshift/cluster-ingress-operator/blob/master/pkg/operator/controller/ingress/deployment.go). desiredRouterDeployment will also ensure that the value passed to `RELOAD_INTERVAL` is within the range of 1 second - 120 seconds.
+The `reloadInterval` field expects an unsigned duration string of decimal numbers, each with optional fraction and a unit suffix, e.g. "100s", "1m30s".
+Valid time units are "s" and "m".
+This will be enforced by the API's validation.
 The HAProxy template will not be modified.
+Since `ReloadInterval` will be exposed as a tuning option in `IngressControllerTuningOptions`, it will no longer be an unsupported config and will be removed from `unsupportedConfigOverrides` in desiredRouterDeployment.

 ### Risks and Mitigation

 A risk in this proposal is that customers who set a long reload interval to decrease the potential memory usage of HAProxy instances may inadverdently create latency issues in the cluster.
 Setting a large value for the reload interval can cause significant latency in observing updates to routes and their endpoints.
 This is because HAProxy's configuration will be reloaded less frequently, and newly created routes will not be served until the subsequent reload.

 To mitigate this risk, we will set a lower cap (than other interval environment variables) to limit the largest time interval that `reloadInterval` will accept.
 In addition, we have also included a note in the API godoc warning users of the possible risk in setting a large reload interval.

 ### Drawbacks

+This enhancement is customer-driven and is not proven to have the effects that the customer desires.

 ## Design Details